pfunks/TCTest/test_faq.md

 Steemit is simply an interface to interact with the blockchain, and view the blockchain data.

+## What is the difference between Proof of Work, Proof of Stake, and Delegated Proof of Stake?

+**Proof of work** - Miners solve a complex mathematical problem.
+The miner that solves the problem first adds the block to the blockchain.
+The network rewards the miner for doing so.

+**Proof of stake** - Requires ownership of the cryptocurrency.
+The more cryptocurrency you own, the more mining power you have.
+Benefits: eliminates the need for expensive mining rigs, runs on a tiny fraction of the power, and it requires miners to have a stake in the network.

+**Delegated Proof of stake** -

 ## How is Steem different from Bitcoin?

 On a technical level, the two cryptocurrencies are running different technologies for their blockchains.
 Based on Graphene, Steem uses a system of “Witnesses” to carry out the bulk of the work involved in maintaining the blockchain.